martazvch/rover-lang/spec.md

 ### Struct

-Structures fields can be explicitly marked as private "priv" Methods that uses the instance must reference it with the "self" as first arg Methods that do not need "self" can be called on the type itself (allow defining multiple constructor for example)
+Structures fields can be explicitly marked as private `priv` Methods that uses the instance must reference it with the "self" as first arg Methods that do not need `self` can be called on the type itself (allow defining multiple constructor for example)
-Struct can be constructed as:
+The type `Self` if available to refer to the structure itself Struct can be constructed as:

 ```rust